goncharov-vlad/SOLID/D/README.md

 # D
 ## Dependency inversion principle

-_Code should not be forced to depend upon interfaces that they do not use_
+_Abstractions should not depend on details.
+Details should depend on abstractions.
+High-level modules should not depend on low-level modules.
+Both should depend on abstractions._
 ###### Example of violating of the principle:
 ```js